Richard Dennis: Career

-In January 1984, after the two-week training period was ended, Dennis gave each of the Turtles a trading account and had them trade the systems they had been taught.
-During this one-month trading period, they were allowed to trade a maximum of 12 contracts per market.
-After the trial-period ended, he gave the few of them who had successfully traded the system during the one-month trial, accounts ranging from $250,000 to $2 million of his own money to manage.
+In January 1984, following a two-week training program, Dennis provided each of the "Turtles" with a trading account to apply the strategies they had been taught.
+During this initial one-month trading period, participants were permitted to trade up to 12 contracts per market.
+After the trial period, those who successfully implemented the system were allocated accounts to manage, with amounts ranging from $250,000 to $2 million of Dennis's personal funds.

 When his experiment ended five years later, his Turtles reportedly had earned an aggregate profit of $175 million.
 The exact system taught to the Turtles by Dennis has been published in at least two books and can be back-tested to check its performance in recent years.
 The result of such back-test shows a drastic drop in performance after 1986, and even a flat performance from 1996 to 2009.
 However, a number of turtles (e.g., Jerry Parker of Chesapeake Capital, Liz Cheval of EMC, Paul Rabar of Rabar Market Research, Tom Shanks of Hawksbill Capital Management, Howard Seidler of Saxon Investment Corporation, Jim DiMaria of JPD Enterprises, Inc.) began and continued careers as successful commodity trading managers, using techniques similar, but not identical, to the Turtle System.

 Dennis managed pools of capital for others in the markets for a while, but withdrew from such management in the spring of 1988 after his clients suffered heavy losses.
 In the Black Monday stock market crash of 1987, he reportedly lost $10 million, with a total of $50 million reportedly lost in 1987–1988.
 In 1990 his firm settled investor complaints of his failure to follow his own rules, for over $2.5 million, without admitting or denying any wrongdoing.
 He also managed funds for some time in the mid and late 1990s, closing these operations after losses in the summer of 2000.

-Dennis has published op-ed articles in The New York Times, The Wall Street Journal, and the Chicago Tribune.
 He is the president of the Dennis Trading Group Inc. and the vice-chairman of C&D Commodities, a former chairman of the advisory board of the Drug Policy Alliance, a member of the board of directors of the Cato Institute, and on the board of trustees of the Reason Foundation.